NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 ## Downloading Files

-GDC files can also be downloaded from the API using Python scripts.
+GDC files can also be downloaded from the API and saved locally using Python scripts.
+See the [File Download](Downloading_Files.md) section of the API documentation for more information.

 ### A Simple Download Request

-Here an open-access file is downloaded from the GDC using the file UUID.
+Here an open-access GDC file is downloaded by appending the file UUID to the `data` endpoint URL.

 ```TXT
 Choose the Python tab to view script.